ricokahler/next-data-hooks/README.md

 export const getStaticProps: GetStaticProps = async (context) => {
   const dataHooksProps = await getDataHooksProps({
     context,
-    // this is an array of all data hooks from the `dataHooks`
+    // this is an array of all data hooks from the `dataHooks` static prop.
-    // static prop. there can be more than one
     //                             👇👇👇
     dataHooks: BlogPostComponent.dataHooks,
   });